mdabrowski1990/uds/docs/source/pages/user_guide/client.rst

 Client
 ======
-This part of the documentation explains :ref:`Client <knowledge-base-client>` implementation.
+This section explains :ref:`Client <knowledge-base-client>` implementation.
-Implementation is provided in :mod:`uds.client`, with :class:`~uds.client.Client` as the main entry point.
+The implementation is provided in :mod:`uds.client` module with :class:`~uds.client.Client` class as the main entry point.

 Attributes: